yoavram/Milpitas/ms/ms.md

 ## Comparison to models of phenotype switching

-There has been several models of phenotype switching in which the phenotype is vertically transmitted, but the fidelity of this transmission is determined by a genetic modifier locus (@Leigh1970; @Lachmann1996; @Ishii1989; @Kussell2005; @King2007; @Liberman2011).
+Several models of phenotype switching assume that the phenotype is vertically transmitted, but the fidelity of this transmission is determined by a genetic modifier locus (@Leigh1970; @Lachmann1996; @Ishii1989; @Kussell2005; @King2007; @Liberman2011).
 In these models, under fluctuating selection, the evolutionary stable switching rate is $\approx \frac{1}{k}$ if selection fluctuates every _k_ generations, but not if _k_ is random with large variance or if selection is not symmetric [@Liberman2011; @Salathe2009a].

 Our model can represent a similar case in which transmission infidelity doesn't result in a random phenotype but rather in a phenotype drawn from the parental population; for example, if offspring sometimes mistakenly imitate unrelated adults instead of their parents, or if a proportion of offspring are reared by foster parents.